themastersdev/config.nvim/README.md

   - etc.

 > **NOTE**
+> See [Environment Variables](#Environment-Variables) for additional information on setting environment variables.
 > See [Install Recipes](#Install-Recipes) for additional Windows and Linux specific notes
 > and quick install snippets